 To avoid any unintended consequences, and in keeping with ethical tax planning, it’s better to consider alternative strategies, such as purchasing different shares or using your ISA or pension fund, where CGT does not apply.
 For couples, another ethical option could be for your spouse to purchase the shares (“bed and spousing”) without exploiting loopholes.

-At A&C Chartered Accountants, we always encourage responsible and ethical financial strategies that comply fully with UK tax law.
+We always encourage responsible and ethical financial strategies that comply fully with UK tax law.
 If you’re concerned about CGT changes or want to discuss ethical ways to manage your investments, get in touch with our team for expert guidance.